-The Company holds two resource consents the details of which are summarised in the table below.
+Corteva holds two resource consents the details of which are summarised in Table 1 below.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.

-A summary of the various consent types issued by the Council is included Appendix I, as are copies of all permits held by the Company during the period under review.
+A summary of the various consent types issued by the Council is included Appendix I, as are copies of all permits held by Corteva during the period under review.

-Table 1 Summary of consents held by Dow AgroSciences Ltd
+Table 1 Summary of consents held by Corteva

-Consent number Purpose Granted Review Expires Water discharge permit 4108-2 To discharge stormwater from an industrial agrichemical manufacturing site via retention dams together with uncontaminated stormwater from landscape and nomanufacturing areas into the Herekawe Stream September 2008 June 2020 June 2026 Air discharge permit 4020-4 To discharge contaminants to air form all activities associated with current and future operation of an agricultural formulation and packaging plant November 2014 June 2020 June 2044
+Consent number Purpose Granted Review Expires Water discharge permit 4108-2 To discharge stormwater from an industrial agrichemical manufacturing site via retention dams together with uncontaminated stormwater from landscape and nomanufacturing areas into the Herekawe Stream September 2008 - June 2026 Air discharge permit 4020-4 To discharge contaminants to air form all activities associated with current and future operation of an agricultural formulation and packaging plant November 2014 June 2026 June 2044